QuantumRage100/VCM-Additions/README.md

 ##### "SEARCH_ENGINE_ID"

 you will need to make your own google api search engine, and filter for just the reddit website - https://developers.google.com/custom-search/v1/overview

+##### "GUILD_ID"
+##### "CLIENT_ID"

+this is somewhat tempowery while im working on the bot, the guild and client id are for slash command propergatoin, its faster to update slash commands for a speecified build, but in the future this will just be a global slash command propergatoin thing which will work for all servers i think? idk im learning as i go on this one